wpswings/woo-one-click-upsell-funnel/README.txt

 5. Template-2: Upsell offer page template #2
 6. Template-3: Upsell offer page template #3
 7. Funnels List: View all your funnels in the Funnel List tab
-8. Shortcodes: Shortcodes tab provides you with several shortcodes to add different elements
+8. Shortcodes: The Shortcodes tab provides you with several shortcodes to add different elements
 9. Global Settings: Global settings that take effect on all funnels
 10. Upsell Report: Check the performance of each upsell funnel
 11. Upsell Report by date: Check the upsell performance for a set time period
 12. Google Analytics tracking: Track upsell sales through Google Analytics
 13. FB Pixel tracking: Track upsell sales through Facebook Pixel

 == Frequently Asked Questions ==